 * Achieved stability by constantly reinvesting funds and demonstrating patience on withdrawals.

-* Maximized 401k holdings by moving all contributions the most aggressive options.
+* Maximized 401k holdings by moving all contributions to the most aggressive options.

 * Performed statistical analysis for trading stocks and options.